OliverMathias/CrystalBall/README.md

    * **int_to_word_dictionary** - Pass in the int_to_word_dictionary from the int_to_word         dictionary creating method.
    * **sequence_length** - The length of chars/words you want each training example to be.
    * **X_one_hot** - A boolean value to determine if you want your training sequences to be passed to your network in the form of ints or one-hot-arrays.
+   * **Y_one_hot** - A boolean value to determine if you want your target data to be passed to your network in the form of ints or one-hot-arrays.
    * **split_train_test** - A Boolean that if set to True, the method will pass back data split into X_train, Y_train, X_test, Y_test form, OR if set to False, will pass back data in the X, Y form.
    * **test_train_split_ratio** - A float value that allows the user to set the ratio of testing data to training data.
    * **save_locally** - A boolean value that if set to True, will save created arrays in .npy format locally.